 What is Garden Therapy*?

-WGC's Garden Therapy History:
+WGC's Garden Therapy History

-- Club members who have a contact and want to do a program with a specific facility should contact the WGC Garden Therapy Chair and discuss the over-all goal and cost of their project.
+- Club members who have a contact and want to do a program with a specific facility should contact the Garden Therapy Chair to discuss the over-all goal and cost of their project.

-If you have a garden therapy project idea…
+If you have a garden therapy project ideas…